Portfolio manager’s Letter May 2007

 “Wall Streeters have been cheering on a global economy that’s booming even as the US economy flags … Robust growth outside of the US means robust demand for goods globally.
 That helps the overseas sales of multinationals but could also push up prices at home for globally traded goods.
 While the US economy lumbered in the first quarter, China’s GDP was 11.1% above its year-ago level, which means that China’s appetite for raw materials has only grown”.

-“With the rest of the world growing faster relative to the US, the rest of the world has become a more attractive place to invest – one reason the dollar is weak.
-On a trade-weighted basis, the dollar has hit its lowest level against the currencies of major US trading partners in the 36 years the Federal Reserve has been keeping records”.
+“With the rest of the world growing faster relative to the US, the rest of the world has become a more attractive place to invest – one reason for the weak dollar.
+On a trade-weighted basis, the weak dollar has hit its lowest level against the currencies of major US trading partners in the 36 years the Federal Reserve has been keeping records”.

-That means that the dollar’s buying power has been reduced compared with other currencies.
-Profits earned abroad translate into more dollars at home, but it also means it costs more to import products.
+That means that the weak dollar buying power has been reduced compared with other currencies.
+Profits earned abroad translate into more weak dollars at home, but it also means it costs more to import products.

 “Overall import inflation has moderated because oil prices aren’t rising as fast as they did a couple of years ago.
 But other signs of import inflation are out there.
 In March, prices for imported consumer goods, excluding automobiles, were 1.8% higher than they were a year earlier – the biggest gain in 11 years, points out Morgan Stanley economist Richard Berner.
-The risk is that this could make it harder for the Fed to cut rates in the presence of economic weakness.
-Calling it stagflation – the coupling of economic weakness and skyrocketing prices – is overdoing it, but there’s a whiff of it in the air.”
+The risk is that this could make it harder for the FED to cut rates in the presence of economic weakness.
+Calling it stagflation – the coupling of economic weakness and skyrocketing prices – is partly the result of the weak dollar overdoing it, but there’s a whiff of it in the air.”